How to apply for a loan: 6 steps

 1. Determine how much to borrow

 How much you borrow depends on the purpose of your loan.
 For instance, if you’re planning to buy a car, your loan would usually be for the cost of the vehicle.
-For a home, it’d be the cost of the home, minus your down payment.
-For a debt consolidation loan, you’d add up all the outstanding debts you’d like to pay off with your loan and borrow that total.
+For a home improvement project or a debt consolidation loan, you’d add up all the potential and outstanding debts you’d like to pay with your loan and borrow that total.

 2. Assess your financial situation

-Before a lender reviews your credit history to determine your creditworthiness, you should take a look at it yourself.
-You can pull your credit reports from each of the three major credit bureausExperian®, Equifax® and Transunion®—through AnnualCreditReport.com.
+Before a lender reviews your credit history to determine your creditworthiness, check your credit score and credit reports to understand how lenders will view you.
+You can pull your credit reports from each of the three major credit bureausExperian®, Equifax® and TransUnion®—through AnnualCreditReport.com.

-You can also use a credit-monitoring tool such as CreditWise from Capital One.
-It’s free for everyone—whether or not you’re already a Capital One customer.
-The CreditWise Simulator can even give you an idea about how financial decisions could affect your credit.
-And using CreditWise will never hurt your credit.
+You can use a credit-monitoring tool such as CreditWise from Capital One, which is free for everyone—whether or not you’re already a Capital One customer.
+Plus, using CreditWise won’t hurt your credit.

-Your debt-to-income ratio, or DTI ratio, is another factor lenders will consider.
-It reflects how much debt you have compared to how much you earn, expressed as a percentage.
-Your DTI ratio can help lenders determine whether you can manage additional monthly payments and how likely you are to repay a loan on time.
+Lenders use creditworthiness to determine whether you’re responsible enough to lend to.
+Additionally, your debt-to-income (DTI) ratio is another factor lenders will consider.
+DTI ratios can help lenders determine whether borrowers can manage additional monthly payments and how likely they are to repay loans on time.
 The lower your DTI ratio, the better.

 Comparing lenders can make it easier to narrow down your options.
 Look into different lenders and compare them based on: